-- (1) This paragraph applies to a business relationship or occasional transaction, as the case may be, which involves correspondent services or similar arrangements. - (2) A relevant person must not enter into or continue a business relationship or occasional transaction to which this paragraph applies with a financial institution or designated business in another jurisdiction unless it is satisfied that the respondent institution or designated business does not permit its accounts to be used by shell banks. - (3) Before entering into a business relationship or occasional transaction to which this paragraph applies, a relevant person must - (a) obtain sufficient information about the respondent institution or designated business to understand fully the nature of its business; - (b) determine from publicly available information - (i) the reputation of the respondent institution or designated business: - (ii) the quality of the supervision to which it is subject; and - (iii) whether it has been subject to investigation or regulatory action in respect of ML/FT; - assess the AML/CFT procedures and controls maintained by the respondent institution or designated business, and ascertain that they are adequate and effective;

-(d) ensure that the approval of the relevant person's senior management is obtained; and

-- (e) clearly understand the respective responsibilities of the relevant person and the respondent institution or designated business with respect to AML/CFT measures. - (4) If a business relationship or occasional transaction to which this paragraph applies involves a payable-through account, a relevant person must be satisfied that the respondent institution or designated business - - (a) has taken measures that comply with the requirements of the FATF Recommendations 10 and 11 (customer due diligence and record keeping) with respect to every customer having direct access to the account; and - (b) will provide the relevant person on request with relevant evidence of identity of the customer.
+- (1) This paragraph applies to a business relationship or an occasional transaction, which involves correspondent services or similar arrangements. - (2) A relevant person must not enter into or continue a business relationship or carry out an occasional transaction to which this paragraph applies with a respondent institution in another jurisdiction unless it is satisfied that the respondent institution does not permit its accounts to be used by shell banks. - (3) Before entering into a business relationship or carrying out an occasional transaction to which this paragraph applies, a relevant person must - (a) obtain and document sufficient information about the respondent institution to fully understand and risk assess the nature of its business and its customer base; - (b) determine from publically available information - (i) the reputation of the respondent institution; - (ii) the quality of supervision to which it is subject; - (iii) whether it has been subject to investigation or regulatory action in respect of ML/FT; and - (iv) whether the respondent institution is included on the sanctions list. - (c) assess and document the AML/CFT procedures and controls maintained by the respondent institution, and ascertain that they are adequate and effective: - (d) ensure that the approval of the relevant person's senior management is obtained; and - (e) clearly understand and document the respective responsibilities of each institution including the relevant person and the respondent institution with respect to AML/CFT measures. - (4) If a business relationship or occasional transaction to which this paragraph applies involves a payable-through account, a relevant person must be satisfied that the respondent institution- - (a) has taken measures that comply with the requirements of the FATF Recommendations 10 (Customer due diligence) and 11 (Record keeping) with respect to every customer having direct access to the account; and